Club: Coritiba Foot Ball Club | Opening: 1932 | Capacity 37,182 seats

-Alternatively one can catch one of Curitiba’s long bright-red Expresso Biarticulado buses.
+Alternatively, catch one of Curitiba’s long bright-red Expresso Biarticulado buses.
 Take line 203 toward Santa Cândida and get off at stop Maria Clara.
-One can board bus 203 at, for example, Estação Central or Catedral da Fé.
+Board bus 203 at, for example, Estação Central or Catedral da Fé.

 Address: Rua Ubaldino do Amaral 37, Alto da Glória, 80.060-195, Curitiba

-Tickets for Coritiba games can be bought online via Futebolcard.com, at the ticket windows at the stadium (from a few days before the match), or at one of the other pre-sale points, though none of these is centrally located.
+Tickets for Coritiba games can be bought online, at the ticket windows at the stadium (from a few days before the match), or at one of the other sales points, though none of these is centrally located.